wywchan/Capstone/README.md

 The project is conducted across three jupyter notebooks.
 The first being Data Acquisition, followed by EDA and then finally Modelling.

-I used the NBA historical stats dataset from Kaggle and merge it with scraped salary information from hoopshype.com.
+I used the NBA historical stats dataset from Kaggle and merged it with scraped salary information from hoopshype.com.
 I used 10 seasons worth of statistics (2008-2017) which covers a decade of data that includes the last update of the NBA historical stats dataset.
 Once assembled, I added in player details such as height, weight, year entered into NBA and college.
 I then searched for outliers for salary compared to winshares (WS) as well as minutes played.
 This should have also removed outliers due to injury.

 I scaled the results as part of preprocessing and encoded the position before checking for correlation and adding possible interaction terms.
 I initially set the test size at 0.25 but decreased it to 0.2 as the model was overfitting.